 Performances and choreographic opportunities are an important part of the program, ranging in possibilities according to the student’s abilities, vision, and needs.
-There are a variety of ways for students to be involved and share their dance talents.
+There is a plethora of ways for students to be involved and share their dance talents.

-Fall Mainstage Musical: Every fall semester, the Theatre & Dance Department and the Music Department produce a musical in which dance students audition or apply to participate as performers, Dance Captains, and Assistant Choreographers.
+Mainstage Musicals: Every fall semester and every other spring semester, the Theatre & Dance Department produces a musical in which dance students audition or apply to participate in as performers, Dance Captains and Assistant Choreographers.
 Students who are eligible to assistant choreograph must be currently enrolled or have completed the Choreography course.

-Theatre for Young Audiences: The Theatre & Dance Department produces a world premiere children’s show every year that often involves choreography and/or stage movement.
+Children’s Show: The Theatre & Dance Department produces a world premiere children’s show every other year that often involves choreography and/or stage movement.
 The children’s show is designed and choreographed by students.
 Students who have completed Choreography are eligible to choreograph for the show.

-Spring Dance Concert: In October, students audition for the annual Spring Dance Concert that includes dance works ranging in a variety of dance styles such as: modern, tap, jazz, hip-hop, ballet, musical theatre, and contemporary dance choreographed by students, faculty, and guest artists.
-Auditions are currently held on two separate days in October (The first audition is to select the dance concert company members and the second audition casts those dancers in the individual concert pieces.)
-Students who are selected for the show are allowed to dance in up to 3 pieces for the concert.
-Students who have completed Choreography are eligible to submit a proposal to choreograph a piece for the Spring Dance Concert.
+Spring Dance Concert: Auditions are held at the start of the spring semester for the annual Spring Dance Concert.
+The concert includes dance works ranging in a variety of dance styles such as modern, tap, jazz, hip-hop, ballet, musical theatre, and contemporary dance choreographed by students, faculty, and guest artists.
+Auditions are currently held on two separate days (The first audition is to select the dance concert company members and the second audition casts those dancers in the individual concert pieces.)
+Students who have completed Choreography are eligible to submit a proposal in the fall semester to choreograph a piece for the Spring Dance Concert.

 Student Dance Organizations:

-The UCM Dance Club: The UCM Dance Club is a student organization on campus that is affiliated with the UCM Department of Theatre & Dance.
-The organization promotes an enthusiasm for dance and serves to increase interest, stimulate creativity, and foster artistic achievement in dance through master dance classes, choreographing, and performing.
-The company serves as a major component for promoting the annual Spring Dance Concert and produces two major fund raising and promotional events on campus each year- So You Think You Can Dance UCM and Dancing with the Professors.
-The company is open to any UCM dance student and meets weekly.
-Classes are taught by students, faculty, and guest teachers ranging from jazz, tap, hip-hop, modern, musical theatre, ballet, contemporary, ballroom, yoga, and conditioning.
+The UCM Dance Club: The UCM Dance Club is a student organization on campus that is affiliated with The UCM Department of Theatre & Dance.
+The organization promotes an enthusiasm for dance and serves to increase interest, stimulate creativity, and foster artistic achievement in dance through weekly dance classes, choreographing, and performing.
+The club serves as a major component for promoting the annual Spring Dance Concert and produces a major fundraising and promotional events on campus each year- Dancing with the Professors.
+The club is open to any UCM dance student and meets weekly.
+Classes are taught by students, faculty, and guest teachers ranging in a variety of dance styles.
 The UCM Dance Club strives to perform for various events on campus and in the Warrensburg community and participate in departmental activities and service opportunities.
-Members of the UCM Dance Club also attend The American College Dance Festival every spring.
+Members of the UCM Dance Club also attend the American College Dance Association every spring.

-The UCM Department of Theatre & Dance is an institutional member of the American College Dance Festival Association (ACDFA).
+The UCM Department of Theatre & Dance is an institutional member of the American College Dance Association (ACDA).
 UCM students and faculty attend the Central Region conference every spring and participate in four days of performances, workshops, panels, and master classes in various idioms taught by instructors from around the region and country.
-ACDFA exists to support and affirm dance in higher education and its primary focus is to support and promote the wealth of talent and creativity that is prominent throughout college and university dance departments.
+ACDA exists to support and affirm dance in higher education and its primary focus is to support and promote the wealth of talent and creativity that is prominent throughout college and university dance departments.
 The conferences also provide the unique opportunity for students and faculty from more than 25 regional institutions to have their dance works performed and adjudicated by a panel of nationally recognized dance professionals in an open and constructive forum.
-Each year, UCM submits 2 dance works (1 faculty/guest artist and 1 student work) for adjudication and 1 dance work for an informal dance concert.
 Culminating with the presentation of pieces selected for their exemplary artistic quality, the conferences are the primary means for college and university dance programs to perform outside their own academic setting and be exposed to the diversity of the national college dance world.
-The UCM Department of Theatre & Dance has a limited amount of funding to support registration fees for students; however, we encourage all students who are interested and can pay their own registration to attend ACDFA to take advantage of the outstanding concerts and classes.
+The UCM Department of Theatre & Dance has a limited amount of funding to support registration fees for students; however, we encourage all students who are interested and can pay their own registration to attend ACDA to take advantage of the outstanding concerts and classes.
 If you would like to attend, please let us know!
-For more information: www.acdfa.org.
+For more information: www.acda.dance

-For additional information on the UCM dance program please contact Ashley Miller, Assistant Professor of Dance.
+For additional information on the dance program please contact Ashley Miller: firstname.lastname@example.org

 UCM Dance Club on Facebook